const/asyncflows/readme.md

 checks are not so valid in asynchronous context and they could be break important assumptions about security if Java EE components are called.

+The contextual security information like active user should be passed as parameters, and it needs to be reestablished before invocation of Java EE functionality that requires it (for example Hibernate audit support).

+# Comparison with other frameworks

+## Actors (Akka)

+Comparing with Scala actors, there are the following key points of difference.

+1. In the AsyncFlows framework, component and event queue are separated and one queue could support many small components.
+Practically, there is at least one one asynchronous micro-component for each asynchronous operation.
+In Scala, there are only one asynchronous component for each event queue.
+This leads to problems with resource management as state of component need to be tracked.

+2. Event dispatch is done explicitly and each queue supports only closed set of events.
+There is no interfaces for components and even returning result is different each time.
+(TypedActors try to solve problem of explicit dispatch, but introduce own set of the problems due to blocking calls, and also still support only closed set of events).
+AsyncFlows support open set of events, as they translate to `Runnable` anyway.
+As many components could leave

+3. Actors are heavy-weight as they are integrated with event queue.
+They also need to be deleted explicitly to free resources.
+By comparison, AsyncFlows do not manage components explicitly, as they could garbage collected normally.
+Some Vats needs to be managed explicitly, but these vats are usually used as application starting point in the main thread.
+ExecutorVat does not need to be explicitly stopped (the underlying executor needs to be stopped, but daemon executor creates and frees threads as needed and does not need to be stopped).

+4. As Akka Actors work with event queue directly, it is possible handle events not in the order they were sent to actor.
+AsyncFlows insists on handling events in the order they are received by a vat.
+Reordering of event handling still could be done by utility classes like RequestQueue.

+Generally, AsyncFlows support more flexible management of asynchronous components and their relationship to event queues.
+Also AsyncFlows support running the entire network application in the single thread, while Akka requires multiple threads by design.

+## CompletableFuture

+Java's CompletableFuture is similar to AsyncFlows Promise.
+CompletableFuture has a lot of utility methods that implement much of functionality similar to provided by the AsyncFlows framework.
+However, AsyncObjects Framework shifts this functionality from Promise to operators that are built upon Promise (operation builders, static methods).
+The difference is small, but it greatly affects usability as AsyncFlows does not need a lot of methods since many method could be replaced by combination of existing method.

+There were actually experimental version of the framework that used CompletableFuture as foundation instead of promise.
+However, this version proved to be less usable, as it is more complex to listen for events, for example it is not possible to just to listen to CompletableFuture w/o creating another completable future.
+Also the defaults for execution context are different.
+The framework defaults to the current Vat.
+The CompletableFuture defaults to ForkJoin pool.
+This pool is generally not acceptable for IO operations, and IO could block it for indefinite time.
+Small errors could lead to application blocking.
+Practically all invocations on CompletableFuture required explicit specification of target vat.

+AsyncFlows also has a lot of utility methods, that do not make sense as CompletableFuture API.
+For example, loops, request queues, fail-fast.

+Also, CompletableFuture does not have component model.
+It is just a single class w/o larger contexts.
+When and how asynchronous method is executed is left up to component designer.

+## Netty

+The netty is organized as multi-stage event processing.
+It works very well when uniform processing is needed.
+The problem is that most of processing that is needed is non-uniform.
+There are generally recursive logical asynchronous processes built upon event streams.
+Netty requires implementing such processes using explicit stacks and other means.

+In contrast, AsyncFlows allows to freely use recursion when needed, just like in normal synchronous code.
+There is no need for inversion of control.

+Up to recent versions of Netty, the netty did not support back pressure regulation, and because of event notification approach, there were no natural way to specify it.
+The current way is still cumbersome.

+On other hand, netty contains implementation of many network protocols.
+And it makes sense to reuse these implementations from AsyncFlows.
+There is plan to create a library that access Netty channels from AsyncFlows framework.

 # Other Programming Languages

 The framework relies on Java 8 functional interfaces to create DSL.
 So if other language supports them